 Preparation: All students should review the study guides and test frameworks on the ILTS website before taking any tests.
 IWU will typically host an ILTS Content Test Info Session on Reading Day in the Fall semester typically around mid-December.

-Additionally, ILTS Content Exam Reviews and Practice Tests are available on and off campus through the Ames Library A-Z Resources -List of databases: Mometrix eLibrary.
+Additionally, ILTS Content Exam Reviews and Practice Tests are available on and off campus through the Ames Library - Mometrix eLibrary.